nts931ag/payment-service/README.md

 - **PaymentServiceImpl**: Implements the payment service with methods to add balance, pay bills, list bills, and schedule payments.

 Unit Tests
-Unit tests are written using JUnit 5.
+Unit tests are written using JUnit.
 The tests cover the core functionalities of each class and method.
 They can be found in the src/test/java directory.

 Running Tests
 To run the tests, use your IDE's built-in test runner, or use Maven from the command line: